rsu819/CS465-565_Final_Project/README.md

 ### Goals

-> Present care information about plants on a simple interface
+> Present care information about plants on a simple interface<br>
-> Allow users to explore plant categories through both scientific categories and by keyword search
+> Allow users to explore plant categories through both scientific categories and by keyword search<br>
 > Include local weather forecast information to better help you plan ahead for caring for your plants

 ### Deployment